flashcordon/Evidence-based-environmentalism/geoingenierie.md

 bring together ~150 scientists to begin this process.
 However, although necessary, such norms are not suffi cient.

-- the window for effectively
-mitigating against a two-degree rise in global temperatures is extremely narrow, and many prominent members of the climate science community have begun to question whether preventing a rise in global temperatures of this magnitude (or even greater) is possible using existing mitigation approaches

 Are existing mitigation and adaptation policies enough to prevent catastrophic